andreassolberg/httpjs/README.md

 ----

-When the backend receives an incomming HTTP Request on `http://xxx.httpjs.net`, the backend is emitting a `request` message to the frontend:
+When the backend receives an incoming HTTP Request on `http://xxx.httpjs.net`, the backend is emitting a `request` message to the frontend:

 	var msg = {